And the Winners in the Hand of Man Category Are! « Arthur Morris/BIRDS AS ART

 • I love all three too.
 Congrats to all!

-• avatar Carol Nichols
+• Carol Nichols

 All three of these images are truly exceptional!